zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 ### Deleting Zowe team profiles

-1. Right-click a chosen profile.
+1. Right-click the team profile you want to delete to open the menu actions.

 2. Select **Delete Profile** which opens the config file.